-Veterinarians estimate as many as 20% of all dogs suffer from ear infections.
-Pet ears come in all shapes and sizes, from Doberman-cropped to outside wooly or hairy inside the ear such as Poodles.
-Despite the outside look, the ear structure and how puppies hear is quite similar.
+Veterinarians estimate as much as 20 percent of all dogs suffer from ear infections at some point in their lives.
+Canine ears come in all shapes and sizes, from upright ears to floppy or fuzzy ears with hair inside.
+Despite the outside look, the ear structure and how dogs hear is quite similar in all breeds.

-No matter what causes the infection or problem, puppies ear problems have very similar signs of distress.
-These may occur by themselves or in combination so anytime you see these signs it’s best to get your puppy to the veterinarian for an exam.
+No matter what causes the issue, ear problems in dogs have very similar signs of distress.
+These may occur by themselves or in combination so anytime you see symptoms it’s best to get your canine to the veterinarian for an exam.
+Dogs may:

 - Scratch the affected ear

 - “Tilt” the head toward the sore side

 Constant head shaking can bruise the earflap and create a hematoma.
 When that happens it can swell up like a giant blood blister, ballooning the skin with blood and serum.
 Sometimes this takes surgery to correct.

 There are a few different types of infections that can all happen in the dog's ear.
 Dog ear infections can be caused by parasites (like ear mites), allergies to food or the environment, conformation of the dog's ears, hyperkeratinization, endocrine diseases like hypothyroid disease, immune mediated diseases and more.
 The most common type of ear infections include:

 - Yeast infections turn the dog's ear hot, red, and “goopy.”
 This type of infection often smells rancid.
 A thick, dark, or waxy discharge characterized by a distinctive musty odor is a sign of yeast or fungal infection.